-Colors are significant in brand design.
+Colors are crucial in brand design.
 The color palette you choose will define the look and feel of your brand.

 4. Typography and Font Guidelines

 Typography will help define your brand design, and using the wrong font and size can make a big difference in how well a logo or brand name is accepted by your audience.

 5. Image Guidelines

-But as with all the other elements, you need to put a lot of thought into the images that will be associated with your brand.
+But as with all the other design elements, you need to put a lot of thought into the images that will be associated with your brand.

 You can gather many images and photos you like for your brand guide and keep them to refer back to for inspiration.
 It’s a good idea to research what kind of imagery works well for your industry.

 Mood boards are also a nice way to get an idea of the feelings you want to evoke in people who interact with your brand.

 6. Brand Voice